 201 American Political Institutions 3 credits An examination of the structures and decision-making processes of the federal government.
-Special attention is accorded to executive-legislative relations and such linkage forces as lobbying, elections, and coalition-building.
+Special attention is accorded to executive-legislative relations and such linkage forces as lobbying, elections, and coalitionbuilding.
 202 State and Local Government 3 credits Analysis of state, county, and urban politics and administration with emphasis on the evolving federal relationship, the development of strong governors and the emergence of complex state bureaucratic organizations.
 Special attention is given to problems, prospects, and dynamics of Maryland.
 203 International Law and Organization 3 credits The study of international law in an organizing world.
 Special attention is given to new areas of the law, with emphasis on international organizations, individuals, space and environment.
 204 World Politics 3 credits An examination of major factors which condition international politics, with emphasis on national, imperialistic, and ideological factors involved.
 207 American Public Policy 3 credits An examination of the major theoretical, conceptual, and practical issues in the study of public policy and the policy process, with examples drawn from current issues in American public policy.
 This may include education, civil liberties, political economy, welfare, and energy.
 213 Comparative Government 3 credits Analysis and comparison of the political institutions and practices of selected western countries.
 216 Political Participation and Public Opinion 3 credits An examination of concepts and methods employed by analysis of political opinion with emphasis on the cultural and historical factors that influence the broad parameters of mass opinion.
 The various types of participation, the models used to explain participation in general, and the role played by parties, candidates, issues, and personal characteristics are discussed.
-304 Government and Politics of the Middle East 3 credits A study of the major governments, institutions, transnational movements, functional problems and foreign policies of the Middle East.
-Special emphasis is placed on the post World War II period.
-Offered in alternate years.
 305 Public Administration 3 credits An examination of the nature and development of public administration in the United States with attention to policies of organization, management, personnel, budgeting, forms of administrative responsibility, and governmental services.
 308 Constitutional Law 3 credits Introduction to the study of the principles of constitutional law as related to the changing political, social, and economic problems of the United States; the role of the Supreme Court in the political process.
 310 Politics of Developing Areas 3 credits An examination of forces shaping the new nations and their problems of transition.
-Offered in 1986-87 and alternate years.
 317 Communist Political Systems 3 credits A study of the political systems in the communist world.
 The course focuses principally on the Soviet Union and The People's Republic of China, with reference to other communist countries.
-Prerequisite, Political Science 101, or permission of the instructor.
 319 Civil Liberties 3 credits A study of the First Amendment to the Constitution with an emphasis on the major Supreme Court decisions on Freedom of Speech, Press, and Assembly.
-320 Organizational Behavior 3 credits An exploration of individual and group behavior in the bureaucratic environment, focusing on the characteristics of bureaucracy and their linkages with human demands, needs, and goals.
-The dynamics of organizational socialization, management, communications group formation, and change are considered.
-Offered in alternate years.
 321 Classical Political Thought 3 credits A survey of classical political thought from the ancient Greeks through the medieval period.
 The course emphasizes the concepts of natural law, Roman law, Churchstate relations, and other topics relating to the political ideas of the period.
 322 Modern Political Thought 3 credits A survey of the ideas of the great political thinkers from Machiavelli to the present.
 The course examines the political ideas embodied in liberalism, conservatism, and various contemporary ideologies.
 331 Comparative Regimes, Movements, and Ideologies 3 credits An examination of the various political movements, ideologies, and their resulting regimes which compete for the hearts and minds of populations of nation-states.
-Case studies of totalitarian regimes, bureaucratic-authoritarian regimes are analyzed as are the ideologies which either justify or legitimize them and the movements wich brought them into existence.
+Case studies of totalitarian regimes, bureaucratic-authoritarian regimes, military and facist regimes are analyzed as are the ideologies which either justify or legitimize them and the movements which brought them into existence.
 351; 352; 451; 452 Directed Studies in Political Science 0 to 6 credits Directed individual study.